-It felt as though any image of her work was, despite the message of the caption, supporting her as an author and, subsequently, supporting her views.
+It felt as though any image of her work was, despite the caption, supporting her as an author and, subsequently, supporting her views.
 Earlier I brought up Charles Dickens but this situation isn’t exactly the same.
 I don’t agree with Dickens’ behaviour but he’s been long dead.
 He’s not actively posting things on Twitter that have the potential to harm innocent people.
-You might think that is hypocritical or that my dislike of Rowling is because of pre-existing bias.
-You’d be wrong.
 If I buy a copy of A Christmas Carol it isn’t supporting him in the same way that it would be for Rowling.
 Rowling is alive and has a huge platform to spout her ideas.
 This is because of fans like me who have bought the books, promoted the books, bought the merchandise, watched the films and consumed everything we possibly can.
 We have inadvertently given her the power and the confidence to be able to speak out against trans people.

 And Rowling is dangerous.
 She’s spreading false information as science, retweeting vicious articles, and is doing so under the guise of an ally.
 You see Rowling is even more dangerous than someone who is straight-up anti-trans.
 She believes that she is both pro-trans and pro-science.
-She is doing her best by everyone.
+She thinks she is doing her best for everyone.
 This makes her dangerous for many reasons.
-She is not only more likely to find supporters for being slightly less radical and unethical but she can also be used as a champion by more extreme factions.
+She is more likely to find supporters for being slightly less radical and unethical.
+She can also be used as a champion by more extreme factions.
 She is the perfect front for the anti-trans movement because she is more palatable yet is advocating many of the same things.
-And her fans will listen to her.
-After all, she has situated herself as an ally to all and has used her vast wealth to help people J.K.
-Rowling and her fans have crafted this benevolent persona over the years that even coming out against trans people won’t break the illusion for many people.
+More importantly, a lot of her fans will listen to her.
+She has situated herself as an ally to all and has used her vast wealth to help people.
+Rowling and her fans have crafted this benevolent persona over the years that even coming out against trans people won’t break the illusion for many.

 And it’s all because of how situated she is within her own work.
 J.K.
 Rowling is Harry Potter.
-There can be no separating the two.
+There can be no separation of the two.
 She inhabits every aspect of this fandom in some way.
 You can’t have Harry Potter with J.K.
 Rowling just as you can’t have J.K.
 Rowling without Harry Potter.
-Which must mean that being a fan of the books is being a fan of the writer.
-Which must mean that being a fan of the writer is advocating her power and position of influence.
+This must mean that being a fan of the books is being a fan of the writer.
+This must mean that being a fan of the writer is advocating her power and position of influence.
 So, can you be a fan of the books while you oppose everything Rowling believes in?
 I don’t think so.
 Or at least, I don’t think I can.
 Which is upsetting and worrying.
-The idea of turning my back on a series of books that meant so much to me and helped me become the person that I am is kind of terrifying.
+The idea of turning my back on a series of books that meant so much to me is kind of terrifying.

-Hell, I’m writing this and I’ve already lost count of the number of Harry Potter editions and merchandise in my eye line.
+Hell, as I’m writing this, I’ve already lost count of the number of Harry Potter editions and merchandise that are in my eye line.
 I’m invested.
-But the idea of promoting these books on my Instagram channel or showing any hint of fandom in public makes me feel a bit sick.
+But the idea of promoting these books on my Instagram or showing any hint of fandom in public makes me feel a bit sick.
 I can’t do it without, in some small way, allowing her to continue down this path.
 I can’t do that without, inadvertently, agreeing with her viewpoint.
 The idea of the death of the author was supposed to provide an emotionless approach to literary theory.
 This isn’t an emotion-free situation.
-Just because you want to believe that you can separate the books from the author it doesn’t mean that you can.
+Just because you want to believe that you can separate the books from the author doesn’t mean you can.
 And J.K.
 Rowling isn’t a scriptor.
-She is the books and everything that came out of them, which mean her transphobic views are also part of them.
+She is the books and everything that came out of them, which means her transphobic views are also part of them.
 So, wearing my Ravenclaw badge in public suddenly becomes something more sinister than merely showing house pride.